jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

 on.
 If you don't stick to your guns and just simply care more than other people, you're going to produce slop at a rate that is utterly unsustainable.
-I actually cannot imagine this tooling in the hands of a true junior not focused on learning their carft.
+I actually cannot imagine this tooling in the hands of a true junior not focused on learning their craft.
 It'll be an absolute nightmare to review.

-It will absolutely multiply the effectiveness of an already effective practioner.
+It will absolutely multiply the effectiveness of an already effective practitioner.
 And its going to spiral the ineffective engineer into net negative contribution so fast its going to make our collective heads pop off our shoulders.